TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/Cgl.rst

 ===========

 Language files are usually stored in a Folder Resources/Private/Language in files with the ending *.xlf*.
-While no tabs are allowed to indent in PHP files, you should edit Xliff files using tabs.
+Xliff files are indented using 2 spaces.
+The following command normalizes your XLIFF files:

+..  code-block:: bash

+    Build/Scripts/runTests.sh -s normalizeXliff

 Please also check :ref:`common-review-checks-xlf` for Xliff-specific things to pay attention to.